demerara151/zenhan-rs/README.md

 ## NOTES

-- This program only works on Windows system.
-However, might be work on other systems.
+- This program only works on Windows system but it might work on other systems as well.
-- If an invalid option other than 0 or 1 is passed, it will be treated as 0 by default.
+- If you pass an invalid option that can't be parsed as an integer, it will default to 0.
-- There's no need to replace original `zenhan` with `zenhan-rs` if you don't have any problems.
+- There's no need to replace original `zenhan` with `zenhan-rs` if you don't have any issues.

 ## References